vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/29_Origin_and_Spread_of_the_pAshupata_Movement.md

 Mathurā: Lakulīśa

-career is an orthogenetic Indian development, the eponymous attribute of the saint, the lagud

-. a  or club, remains as yet unexplained.
+career is an orthogenetic Indian development, the eponymous attribute of the saint, the laguḍa  or club, remains as yet unexplained.
 Let us reconsider the earliest iconographic evidence.

-The lagud

-. a or club
+The laguḍa or club

 The first unquestionable visual representation of the divine Śaiva teacher with the attribute of the club is a fifth-century image from Mathurā.
 This sculpture